 Many stories about automotive logos (BMW, Audi, Ford) have already been analyzed on this blog.
-Today, one of the oldest car brands will have our attention: Peugeot.
-Where does the lion come from, which has survived for centuries?
+Today, one of the oldest car manufacturer brands will have our attention: Peugeot.
+Where does the lion come from, which has survived for decades?
 What did the first logo of this French car brand look like?
 That's what we're going to discover!

 In 1810, brothers Jean-Pierre II Peugeot and Jean-Frédéric Peugeot founded the French family business, Peugeot.
 The family embarked on the creation of products like steel, whether springs, coffee grinders, tools, etc. by transforming a mill into a steel mill not far from Montbéliard in eastern France and by accosting the Swiss border.
 In 1889, during the Exposition Universelle in Paris, the first motor tricycle was introduced.
 The automotive adventure then began for Peugeot.

 Peugeot is indeed considered as the older car company.
 For example, among the older companies, Alfa Romeo was only created in 1910 and General Motors in 1908.

 The first Peugeot logo was created in the 1850s.
 It was designed by Emily Peugeot and made by the goldsmith Justin Blazer.
 Of course, it is a tribute to the coat of arms of Franche-Comté, a French region where Peugeot was born.
 But it was also a tribute to one of the company's star tools: a saw.
 It was described as fast, sharp and flexible.
 These adjectives are also similar to attributes of a lion, "the sharpness of the teeth like that of the lion's teeth, the flexibility of the blade as an imitation of the flexibility of the lion's backbone, the speed of the cut in the image of that of a leaping lion''.
 This first logo was not used on automobiles, but on other company products.